DmitriyAngve/14-Quiz-game--second-version-with-google-sheet-/README.md

 In this application i receive good practice to reconstruct the JSON objects into JavaScript object

-Added scoring on the page and option to loads result in txt file
+Added scoring on the page and option to loads result in CSV file.

 Unpretentious style included!